unioslo/tre-operators-docs/docs/modules/legal/index.md

 *   **Data Use Agreements (DUA):** Model DUAs will outline access prerequisites, requirements, and obligations for researchers and TREs.
 *   **Project Context:** Agreements must enforce that research is conducted within an approved **Project context**, which defines the members, data access rights, and duration.

+*   Data Transfer Agreements (DTA): Use model DTA templates to cover necessary requirements specific to the data type being transferred.
+*   Data Use Agreements (DUA): Use model DUAs to outline access prerequisites, requirements, and obligations for researchers and TREs.
+*   Project Context: Ensure agreements enforce that research is conducted within an approved Project context, which defines the members, data access rights, and duration.

 ### Federation Governance Requirements

 The Federation Authority (FA) requires agreements to enforce compliance:

 *   **Rulebook:** Agreements must align with the **Federation Rulebook**, which outlines requirements for service onboarding, accreditation standards, and change management.
 *   **Metadata Integration:** Agreements should mandate the provision of required **Governance metadata** (Project and User metadata) that aligns with accreditation requirements.

+*   Rulebook: Align agreements with the Federation Rulebook, which outlines requirements for service onboarding, accreditation standards, and change management.
+*   Metadata Integration: Mandate the provision of required Governance metadata (Project and User metadata) in agreements to align with accreditation requirements.